Skip to main content

 Rates of face-to-face contact with families that request services is at 90% or higher at nearly all mobile crisis sites.

-Children improve their behaviors and functioning
+Children improve behaviors and functioning

 Parents and clinicians see improvements in problem behaviors and functioning by the end of mobile crisis intervention.

-Mobile Crisis Intervention Services clinicians are well-trained.
+Mobile Crisis Intervention Services clinicians are well-trained

 Hundreds of clinicians have been trained in the core competencies related to providing mobile crisis services in the community.

-More children and families access mobile crisis services
+More children and families now access mobile crisis services

 The total number of children and families served more than doubled between 2009 and 2019.
 Though volume has fluctuated during the pandemic, Mobile Crisis continues to serve a high number of children.